northwesternmutual/azure-activedirectory-library-for-react-native/README.md

 This library is a fork of the library for Cordova.
 The code was change into a plugin to work with React Native.
 The JavaScript API's were kept virtually the same to keep parity between the two plugins.

 ## Initial setup
-1. create you application in Azure AD.
+1. create your application in Azure AD.
 You will need to set the redriect URI for the application.
     1. iOS:  `x-msauth-<bundleId>://com.myapp.mytestapp`
         1. example: `x-msauth-org-reactjs-native-example-sample://org.reactjs.native.example.sample`
     1. android: `msauth://packagename/Base64UrlencodedSignature`